BurnedChris/undergrad/README.md

 10. Hover over appearance click Themes
 11. Activate Undergrad
 12. Open Customise and Edit Away!
+## Upcoming Features
+1. Dark mode!
+2. Custom Widgets
+3. More Customization Options
+4. Finishing of Portfolio
+5. Think of More Ideas
 ## Frequently Asked Questions
 ##### Does this theme support any plugins?
 Undergrad includes support for Infinite Scroll in Jetpack.